About

 Teaching

-I recently gave a tutorial on differential privacy at the Australasian Summer School on Recent Trends in Algorithms.
+I gave a tutorial on differential privacy at the Australasian Summer School on Recent Trends in Algorithms.
 I also taught an advanced session in the Berkeley Math Circle on Differential Privacy.
 Highly recommend if you're in the Bay area!

 Service